 Construction is a capital-intensive business but provides a good return on that investment (ROI).
 The 2019 Benchmark Report from CLA identifies the average of this return ranging from 18% for civil contractors up to 35% for GCs and MEP/other specialty contractors in the 25-30% range.
 Your starting point is figuring out how much capital you really need to run your business, what your ROI on that capital is, and how much capital you have available to invest outside the core business.

 Disclaimer - This model is not perfect or built for all situations.
-It will give you a starting point though to build upon.
-As you make a decision like this run multiple scenarios and create additional tabs for backup.
+It will give you a starting point to build upon.
+As you make a decision like this, run multiple scenarios and create additional tabs for backup.
 Don't hesitate to schedule some time to talk through this.
 We are not tax or real estate experts - our advice will be from the perspective of sustainably and profitably growing a construction business over the long-term.
-Contact us to get a copy of this template.

 Some basic considerations when looking at lease vs. buy.